-The National Conflict Resolution Center (NCRC) has created a version of its most popular workshop, The Bystander Challenge, which is compliant with state requirements (SB 778 for employees and CA AB 1825 for supervisors) for workplace anti-harassment training.
+The National Conflict Resolution Center (NCRC) has created a version of its most popular workshop, The Bystander Challenge, which is compliant with state requirements for workplace anti-harassment training in all 50 states.

 In addition to covering the required curriculum around harassment and how to identify it, stop it and report it, this course also examines a bystander’s role in decreasing inappropriate communication and behavior in the workplace, so that harassment is less likely to occur in the first place.

 Bystanders are taught effective responses that they can make to these challenging situations, including knowing when the situation needs to be reported to Human Resources.
 Participants are informed about everything they need to know about harassment according to the standards for a compliant anti-harassment program.
 This deeper understanding helps them realize the importance of prevention of escalating it to harassment.

 NCRC’s strength is teaching people how to have challenging conversations in ways that demonstrate respect, inclusiveness, and dignity for everyone involved.
 This workshop on empowering bystander communication builds on the tools we know work to help employees gain confidence in conducting these conversations.
 Thoughtful interactive exercises and reflective conversations help create a safe space to learn.

 Q1: What is the new CA law requiring all companies to offer anti-harassment training?